The transmission is complicated and important components of your car

 There are two types of transmissions: manual and automatic.
 If you have a manual transmission, you have to shift the gears yourself using a gear shifter and clutch pedal in tandem.

 With an automatic transmission, the gears shift themselves.
 This is done using a system that’s powered by hydraulic pressure.
 A shift valve controls each shift of the gears and shifts depending on speed, the road, and load conditions.

 An automatic transmission is much easier to use.
 Unlike a manual transmission, you don’t have to use a clutch pedal or gearshift lever.
 The automatic transmission does the work all by itself.

 Immensely complex, at its simplest automatic transmissions automatically change to higher and lower gears with changes in the car’s speed and the load on the engine.
-These also take into account the amount of pressure placed on the gas pedal, and shift accordingly to increase the engines RPM’s as necessary to reach the required speed.
+These also take into account the amount of pressure placed on the gas pedal and shift accordingly to increase the engine RPM’s as necessary to reach the required speed.

 An automatic transmission consists of the following:

 Manual transmissions require the use of a clutch to apply and remove engine torque to the transmission input shaft.
 This happens gradually so that the car can be started from a complete stop.